 One big plus for us as we hiked up was that while it was cold there was no wind.
 This made the hiking pleasant as long as we kept moving.

-Emily kept a journal of the trip and below is her recollection of the initial climb to Stella Point.
+Micah kept a journal of the trip and below is their recollection of the initial climb to Stella Point.

 - Set off at midnight